 Frequently Asked Questions About Golden Retriever Service Dogs

 Before you start your search for a service dog, here are some of the most common questions people have about golden retrievers.

 How Much Does a Golden Retriever Service Dog Cost?

-Some service dog organizations provide dogs free of cost.
-However, most golden retrievers cost between $1,000 and $3,000 for a puppy if you have to pay.
-It will cost between $200 to $500 to rescue a golden retriever.
+Most golden retrievers cost between $1,000 and $3,000 for a puppy from a breeder, while rescuing may cost $200 to $500.
 Thoroughly trained service dogs, on the other hand, may cost tens of thousands of dollars.
 In-person training may also prove costly, typically averaging around $250 per hour.